vikvikvr/know-how/CSS/Layouts.md

 ## Navbar layout

-Again, pretty standard: we usually want a logo placed on the left side, followed by some text or links on its right
+Again, pretty standard: we usually want a logo placed on the left side, followed by two groups (text/links) with space between them.

 `|--LOGO---link1-link2--------------link4-link5-link6--|`